Play

 Credit: Joe Lingeman

-It’s a correlation I didn’t quite see coming: the older the kids get, the more we find ourselves on the road.
-From weekend-long soccer tournaments and camping trips sprinkled throughout the moments where we don’t have soccer games to road trips to visit family and explore our state, we’ve logged many, many hours in the car.
-In addition, since my extended family lives thousands of miles away in California, long flights with kids for prolonged family time are also a regular occurrence.
+It’s a correlation I didn’t quite see coming: The older the kids get, the more we find ourselves on the road.
+From weekend-long soccer tournaments and camping trips to road trips to visit family and explore our state, we’ve logged many, many hours in the car.
+In addition, since my extended family lives thousands of miles away in California, long flights with kids for treasured family time are also a regular occurrence.
+All this to say, I’ve packed for our family of seven many, many times.
+Sometimes, I feel like I’m packing and unpacking every other week!

 1. Catch up on laundry beforehand.